thangarajvisolve/Sample/README.markdown

 Example:

          $ /bp-sub-echo --domain blood --device-id BP_LAB3 --log-info blood.info --log-data blood.echo --log4cpp-conf ../src/c++/production/conf/

             simulation_log_bp_sub.conf

   * Once the blood pressure subscriber is started it will retrieve data from the Topic.
-Subscriber uses ContentFilterTopic to retrieve messages based on the device ID from a single topic.
+Subscriber uses ContentFilterTopic to retrieve messages based on the Device ID from a single topic.

   NOTE : `The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format.`

-3.3.
+**3.3**.
 Start the `blood pressure alarm` on the other terminal by passing the various options suffix to the command.

         $ ./bp-sub-alarm

 Available options are: